cynthialmy/cynthialmy.github.io/_posts/2025-12-02-llm-prompt.md

 Reason: bullet points, max 3
 ```

-If it takes more than 10 seconds to scan, it’s too slow.
+If it takes more than 10 seconds to scan, it’s too verbose.

 ---